mlissner/michaeljaylissner.com/content/project-idea-community-curated-data-repository.md

 Title: Project Idea: "Community-Curated Data Repository"
 Date: 2010-08-02T13:02:42
 Tags: recovery, Project idea, debian, data, curation
-Category: Policy and Politics
+Category: Policy & Politics

 There's an interesting problem that I've run into a number of times that goes like this: You want to start a new project studying **X** dump of data, and you have a great idea of how to do **Y** with it.
 You go download the data, but then you spend hours (days and weeks) manipulating it, manicuring it, and stuffing it neatly into a database.
-The problem is that the data is in <em>their</em> format, and they probably haven't told you much about it, much less put it into a useful format for other people.
-You have no option but to figure it out, optimize it, make it queryable, etc, when really, what you wish you were doing was simply <em>working with it</em>.
+The problem is that the data is in *their* format, and they probably haven't told you much about it, much less put it into a useful format for other people.
+You have no option but to figure it out, optimize it, make it queryable, etc, when really, what you wish you were doing was simply *working with it*.

 In other words, the data format and quality keeps you from working with the data itself.
 I've run into this a number of times, most notably when trying to